parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

 Another option is to use `Document.GetRoomAtPoint(XYZ, Phase)`, which retrieves the room based on the family instance’s exact location during a specific phase.
 This method is useful for more complex cases, ensuring that you get accurate room data regardless of what happens to the family instances in later phases.

-// Get the active document and UIDocument from the commandData Document doc = commandData.Application.ActiveUIDocument.Document;
+<pre><code class="language-cs">// Get the active document and UIDocument from the commandData
+Document doc = commandData.Application.ActiveUIDocument.Document;
 UIDocument uidoc = commandData.Application.ActiveUIDocument;